 Peru, a representative democratic republic in Western South America, is one of the fastest growing economies in the world and classified as “upper middle” income country by the World Bank.
 The Peruvian economy is diversified, and exports including gold, copper, zinc, chemicals, textiles, machinery, services, and pharmaceuticals contribute significantly to its steady economic growth.
 A healthy mix of conducive business environment, structural reforms, and sound macroeconomic policies has created a stable foundation for low inflation and sustainable growth.

 Semi-presidential Representative Democratic Republic

 Arequipa, Callao, La Libertad, Lambayeque

-Employees can either enter into fixed term or indefinite term employment contracts.
-Fixed-term contracts, which must be in writing, generally are not more than 5 years and must be filed with the Ministry of Labor.
+Employees can enter into either a fixed term or an indefinite term employment contract.
+Fixed-term contracts, which must be in writing, usually do not last more than 5 years and must be filed with the Ministry of Labor.
 Otherwise, they are treated as indefinite-term contracts.
 Employment contracts for foreign employees must be in Spanish and approved by the Ministry of Labor.
 Probationary periods generally last 3 months, after which employees have the right to protection against wrongful dismissal.
-The probationary period can be extended if the nature of work demands it or the work requires additional training, but only when both parties agree.
+The probationary period can be extended if the nature of work demands it or the employee requires additional training, but only when both parties agree.